jcgallagher517/mal/README.md

-Since there were a couple of C implementations already, and since, as a novice developer, my implementation is unlikely to be an improvement on the others, I have decided to keep my code entirely separete from the original repository.
+Since there were a couple of C implementations already, and since, as a novice developer, my implementation is unlikely to be an improvement on the others, I have decided to keep my code entirely separate from the original repository.
+I have retained the test suite and lib here.
 But please do check out the original repository for more information!

-I have retained the test suite and some documentation from the original repo here.